Skip to main content

 Problem

-It’s unclear what content is being taught in public school U.S. History classes.
+It’s unclear what content is being taught in public school U.S. history classes.

 Education authorities in several states and localities have sought to reshape what middle and high school students in public schools are taught in history classes.
 Many of those efforts relate to the history of race relations, including slavery and Whites’ violent displacements of Native Americans.
 Lost in the often heated political debates over the curriculum is a clear picture of what today’s schoolchildren are actually being taught about U.S. history.
 Beginning in 2022, the American Historical Association set out to fill that gap.
 It sought to describe the contours of a vast and varied teaching terrain and provide an empirical grounding for ongoing debates and deliberations about the teaching of America’s past.
 That effort began with comprehensive reviews of state and local curricular standards and assessments as well as focus groups and interviews of leaders in history education.